Quickmotions/Encryption-Program/README.md

 This program can be run on its own to encrypt files or text from user or used as a module in a greater program allowing it to decrypt and encrypt files and information when called upon.

+also works with basically any file type including: gif, jpg, svg, mp3, txt, ect.

 --------

 from EncryptModule import generate_key, encrypt_message, decrypt_message, main